 The diode small-signal resistance is the effective linear resistance a forward-biased Diode presents to a small time-varying signal riding on top of a DC bias.
-It is the inverse of the slope of the Diode equation evaluated at the Operating point, and it is the fourth diode model — the one used once the DC bias is known and you want to know what the signal does.
+It’s the inverse of the slope of the Diode equation evaluated at the Operating point: the fourth diode model, used once the DC bias is known and you want to know what the signal does.

 Derivation

 The diode is non-linear, so it has no single “resistance”.
-But over a small enough voltage swing the exponential curve looks locally straight, and a straight line is a resistor.
-The relevant slope is the derivative of the Diode equation with respect to :
+But over a small enough voltage swing the exponential – curve looks locally straight, and a straight – line is a resistor.
+The slope we want is the derivative of the Diode equation with respect to :

 The last step uses itself, which is the trick: the slope is just the current divided by the Thermal voltage.
 Evaluate this at the DC operating point, where .
 The small-signal resistance is the inverse of that slope (resistance is , conductance is ):

 mV is the Thermal voltage and is the DC bias current set by the Operating point.
-Notice depends only on the bias current and temperature — not on or the device area.
+Notice depends only on the bias current and temperature, not on or the device area.
 (Strictly with the diode ideality factor ; the convention used throughout this course reduces it to .)
-This is the diode analogue of the BJT’s and lives in the same family as the MOSFET small-signal parameters.
+This is the diode analogue of the BJT’s .

 depends only on DC bias current and thermal voltage.